Qdata4Capstone/fall21-fast-deltaSVM-R/README.md

 >1
 CCCC...
 ```
+The sequences may contain both lowercase and capaitalized letters.

+TODO:
+Add script to convert from LS-GKM input format to ours
+Add script to run with .bed files

+### Outputs
+`fastsk_compute_kernel` will output one file containing the full kernel matrix.

+`fastsk_train_and_score` will output one file where each line contains the correct label followed by the predicted probability that the sequence is a postitive sample.
+The predictions are in the same order as the given training file.

+### Parameter Documentation
- Full parameter level documentation can be seen by running the following commands in an R terminal:
+ Full parameter level documentation can be seen by running the following commands in an R console:
 ```
 help(fastsk_compute_kernel)
 help(fastsk_train_and_score)